drips-network/docs/docs/for-developers/technical-overview.md

 ### Drips Cycles

-A cycle has a fixed time interval so that every block is assigned to a cycle based on its timestamp.
-Cycles are numbered starting with zero.
+Each cycle defines a fixed time interval so that every block is assigned to exactly one cycle based on its timestamp.
+Cycles are indexed starting from 1 and cycle times and indexes are the same for all Drips users.

 ![](https://i.imgur.com/8yiM2Cq.png)

 ### Dripping Funds

-Any user can be a sender in Drips.
+Any user can send funds using Drips, which we refer to as "Dripping" funds.
 The state of sender for a specific ERC20 token can be described with the following attributes:
  - **Balance** - balance of tokens that the sender holds in their account.
  - **Set of DripsConfigs** - configurations for Drips that the sender is streaming to other users (if any).